Im-Rises/Chip8topia/README.md

 ## TODO

+- [-] Add Xo-Chip emulation
 - [-] Add safe and unsafe code version (set the callback error in Core and Cpu, and Ppu, the call it on error)
-- [-] Add Xo-Chip emulation
-- [-] Add a way to put front the windows on the main window click

-- [ ] Replace all try catch with promises from C++23
 - [ ] Add audio
+- [ ] Add a way to put front the windows on the main window click
-- [ ] Add save states ? (if yes create a window with an image preview of the save state) ajouter dans la section File de main bar
+- [ ] Add save states ? (if yes create a window with an image preview of the save state) add in File main bar section
 - [ ] Do a general optimization of the code
 - [ ] Handle the issues with AZERTY keyboard and QWERTY keyboard (Desktop and Web)
 - [ ] Add a way to change the input keys
-- [ ] if none of the roms are loaded, we should display a background with written Chip8 and Im-Rises
+- [ ] if none of the roms are loaded, we should display a background with written Chip8